BackofenLab/RNAProt/README.md

 ```

-In our case we could successfully predict the two verified binding sites (all together 4 sites predicted) on the transcript (using threshold level `--thr 1`).
-The first loop is at transcript position 1,371 to 1,373 (loop nucleotides), the second loop 1,404 to 1,406 (see profile positions for comparison), with the second hairpin having a higher folding probability and score.
-The `test/` folder also includes the model we used to predict, which you can easily use yourself to compare:
+In our case the model successfully predicted the two verified binding sites (all together 4 sites predicted) on the transcript (using threshold level `--thr 1`).
+The first loop is at transcript position 1,371 to 1,373 (loop nucleotides), the second loop 1,404 to 1,406 (see plotted profile positions for comparison), with the second hairpin having a higher folding probability and score.
+The `test/` folder also includes the model we used to predict, which you can easily apply yourself to compare:

 ```
 unzip test/cde_sites_str_model_folder.zip